-The waitress placed the bottle within the bucket of ice on the table, turned and walked away.
+She placed the bottle in the bucket, turned and walked away.

 David reached over and took the bottle of champagne, filling his glass completely.
-Then, he took the glass in his hand, and drank it all in one gulp.
+He drank it in one gulp.

-Batresh began to chuckle.
+Batresh began to laugh.
 “I’ll explain things to you,” she paused, then added, “slowly.”
-She smiled at him mischievously.
-“You will need time to adjust.”
-She took the glass of champagne in front of her, and clinked it against his.
+She smiled at him.
+“You need time to adjust.”
+She took the glass of champagne in front of her and clinked it against his.
 “Cheers!” she offered.
 Then, she took her handbag, and prepared to stand, “I am going to call the landlord at the first apartment we saw today.”

-When she returned to their table, she saw David ordering another bottle of champagne from the waitress.
+When she returned to the table, she saw David ordering another bottle of champagne from the waitress.
 “I think I just saw a film star from the 30s,” she offered.

 David looked at her and pressed his lips together, “Oh, you saw Victor,” he responded.

-She turned to look behind her, to see if she could still see him.
-“I called the landlord; the apartment was taken.”
+She turned to see if she could still see him.
+“I called the landlord; the apartment has been taken.”

 “You’ll see,” she responded, “Who is Victor?”